uqyge/neuralODE_combustion/draft.md

 ### 4.1 Stiffness in combustion modelling
 combustion ODE system often has stiffness.
 It poses a great efficency challenge.

 Taking modelling of flame propagation as an example.
-We learned about this example from Larry Shampine, one of the authors of the MATLAB ODE suite.
 When you light a match, the ball of flame grows rapidly until it reaches a critical size.
 Then it remains at that size because the amount of oxygen being consumed by the combustion in the interior of the ball balances the amount available through the surface.
 The simple model is
 $dy/dt = y^2 + y^3$
 $y_0=\delta$
 $0< t < 2/\delta$